fxzer/tsdoc/docs/en/handbooks/handbook-v1/Functions.md

----
-title: Functions
-layout: docs
-permalink: /docs/handbook/functions.html
-oneline: How to add types to a function
-handbook: "true"
-deprecated_by: /docs/handbook/2/functions.html
----

 Functions are the fundamental building block of any application in JavaScript.
 They're how you build up layers of abstraction, mimicking classes, information hiding, and modules.